A road has been closed both ways after a tractor was in a collision with a barrier and another vehicle

-Emergency Bexhill road closure after tractor accident and oil spill - 'likely to remain closed into the evening'
+Bexhill A2690 Combe Valley Way emergency road closure after tractor accident oil spill - reopening delayed

 There is now an oil spill on the carriageway.